Macanese Patois: Cultural importance

 The language played an important role in Macau's social and commercial development between the 16th and 19th centuries, when it was the main language of communication among Macau's Eurasian residents.
 However, even during that period the total number of speakers was relatively small, probably always amounting to just thousands, not tens of thousands of people.

 Macanese continued to be spoken as the mother tongue of several thousand of people, in Macau, Hong Kong and elsewhere, through 19th and early 20th century.
 At that time, Macanese speakers were consciously using the language in opposition to the standard Portuguese of the metropolitan administration.
 In the early 20th century, for example, it was the vehicle of satirical sketches poking fun at Portuguese authorities.
 A few writers, such as the late poet José dos Santos Ferreira ("Adé"), chose the "sweet language" as their creative medium.

 On the other hand, Macanese never enjoyed any official status, and was never formally taught in Macau.
 Starting in the late 19th century, its role in the life of the colony was greatly diminished by the central government's drive to establish standard Portuguese throughout its territories.
 High-society Macanese gradually stopped using it in the early 20th century, because of its perceived "low class" status as a "primitive Portuguese".
 All people, including many Chinese learning Portuguese as their second or third language, are required to learn standard European Portuguese.
+Other Macanese people learn Cantonese, another language with co-official status with Portuguese in Macau.
+Because of this, code switching even occurs between the Creole, standard Portuguese, and Cantonese in informal speech.

 Present status

 Macanese use was already in decline while Macau was a Portuguese territory, and that situation is unlikely to improve now that the territory is under Chinese administration.
 Still, its speakers take great pride in the fact that Macau has its own local language, something that Hong Kong does not have.
 They argue that Macau's unique status as a 500-year-old bridge between Orient and the Occident justifies deliberate efforts to preserve the Macanese language.
 The language is included in UNESCO's Atlas of the World's Languages in Danger.

 In spite of its unique character and centuries-old history, Macanese has received scant attention from linguists.
 Philologist Graciete Nogueira Batalha (1925–1992) published a number of papers on the language.
 A Macanese-Portuguese glossary was published in 2001.

+In the 21st century, some younger Macanese are making efforts to rejuvenate Patuá, especially by using it in original music and drama.